foliant-docs/foliantcontrib.meta/README.md

 **load_meta(chapters: list, md_root: str or PosixPath = 'src') -> Meta**

-This function collects metadata and returns a `Meta` object, which gives access to all sections and meta-fields in the project.
+This function returns the Meta registry in a `Meta` object, which gives access to all sections and meta-fields in the project.

-The required parameter is `chapters` — list of chapters loaded from foliant.yml
+The required parameter for `load_meta` is `chapters` — list of chapters loaded from foliant.yml

 ```python
 >>> from foliant.meta.generate import load_meta